NFL playoff schedule 2021: Bracket, dates, times, TV channel, scores for AFC, NFC Championship Sunday games - NBC Sports

 - Recap: Tom Brady, Bucs hold off Taylor Heinicke, Washington 31-23

-Check back after each game for scores and follow ProFootballTalk for more on the 2021 NFL Playoffs as well as game previews, recaps, news, rumors and more.
+Check back after every game for scores and follow ProFootballTalk for more on the 2021 NFL Playoffs as well as game previews, recaps, news, rumors and more.